 Extra wide sliding doors with widths ranging from 120 cm to 155 cm in every room, except the second toilet.
 All bedrooms and bathrooms have extra wide sliding doors.

-No stairs inside, however, there are 2 steps from the rear covered deck to the grass outside in the backyard.
-Therefore there is no wheelchair access to grass.
+No stairs inside.
+There are 2 steps from the rear covered deck to the grass outside in the backyard.
+Therefore there is no wheelchair access to grass, only the covered deck.
+The covered deck is fully accessible, ( a 4 cm lip with rubber threshold ramps provided)

 Kitchen, Dining & Outdoors